Anthonyyma/clubfinder/README.md

 ## About
 The project is a Django web application app using HTML/CSS for the front end and Python for the backend

-# Future Improvements
+## Future Improvements
-1. Add map page
-2. Look for API to scrape club results
-3. Make frontend look nice
+1. Make frontend look nice
+2. Implement user system that allows anyone to input their own results